-Philip Eliot Padwe received his BA in Writing from SUNY Purchase, and his MFA in Drawing from the New York Academy of Art.
-In between Phil completed a two year independent study of Old Master drawings at the British Museum; where he fell in love with the Old Master medium of silverpoint.
+Phil received his BA in Writing from SUNY Purchase, and MFA in Drawing from the New York Academy of Art.
+In between he completed a two year independent study of Old Master drawings at the British Museum; and fell in love with the Old Master medium of silverpoint.

-Phil has exhibited silverpoint drawings nationally and had his portraiture appear in The New York Times; NPR; and on NY1 News.
+Phil has had his portraiture appear in The New York Times; NPR; and on NY1 News.
 He has commissioned portraits in the collections of Columbia University and NYU's School of International Students and Scholars; and is in the permanent collection of the Herbert F. Johnson Museum of Art at Cornell University.

-He teaches Drawing at the Art Students League of New York and has taught at the the New York Academy of Art and The Salmagundi Club.
+He teaches Cast Drawing at the Art Students League of New York and has taught undergrads at the the New York Academy of Art; as well as Life Drawing at The Salmagundi Club for a semester.

-His most recent work is a series of still-life studies and silverpoint drawings of trash cans, garbage, and litter.
+His most recent work is a series of still-life studies and silverpoint drawings of trash cans, garbage bags, and litter.
 Mainly in NYC but also abroad.
-"It's Art as Alchemy," says Padwe; "I'm turning trash into precious metals with old-fashioned focus and intent."
+"It's Art as Alchemy," says Padwe; "I'm turning trash into precious metal!
+Using energy, focus, and intent."